Video Conferencing Apps You Can Use with the Vibe Whiteboard

 What’s the difference between RingCentral Meetings plans?

-Compared to other video conferencing apps, RingCentral Meetings’ Free plan is fairly robust: users get up to 100 participants per meeting, unlimited 1:1 meetings, and 40-minute group meetings.
+Compared to other video conference apps, RingCentral Meetings’ Free plan is fairly robust.
+Users get up to 100 participants per meeting, unlimited 1:1 meetings, and 40-minute group meetings.
 Participants can join from desktop, mobile device, or phone and have access to screen sharing, whiteboarding, annotation, and team messaging.
 The Free plan also includes local recording as well as Outlook integration for scheduling ease.

-With the Essentials plan, you get unlimited time for group and 1:1 meetings, though group meetings remain capped at 100 participants.
+With the Essentials plan, you get unlimited time for group and 1:1 meetings; however, group meetings remain capped at 100 participants.
 In addition to the Free plan’s meeting features, Essentials plan users get 24/7 phone support and scheduling assistance.
 The team messaging has more advanced options as well.

 In addition to having all the features of the Free and Essentials packages, the Advanced plan gives subscribers access to a real-time usage dashboard.
 Add-ons are available with the plans, including webinar features and options to host larger meetings.